Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 81 centimeters (32 inches)

 Border Leicester is the largest indigenous breed in the British Isles and one of the largest sheep in the world.
 As you can see, this breed has a very elegant appearance along with attractive characteristics as well.
-Each of them has long cute ears that stay up along with arched Roman nose.
-They have white bodies cover with wool but not on their heads and legs.
+Each of them has long cute ears that stay up along with an arched Roman nose.
+They have white bodies covered with wool but not on their heads and legs.
 Such striking appearance also makes them popular in the show ring apart from being helpful on the farm.
 Another important thing about them is that they are also an ideal breed for cross-breeding to increase production.
 The females’ fertility is very efficient, allowing them to not only give birth to prime lamb dam but also produce a lot of milk.

 2Lincoln Sheep